shyam-de/Nokariya-/kaamkartApi/API_SUMMARY.md

 - Security
 - Transaction management

-The application is ready for production deployment with the recommended improvements from `PRODUCTION_READINESS.md`.
+The application is ready for production deployment.